maxxhuang/twitter-heat/README.md

 ```

 ## Twitter API Rate Limiting
-Twitter imposes the rate limiting on its public APIs.
-Twitter Heat make a Twitter login with every query request.
-If you start a query too often, you will see the Twitter rate limiting warning in the log.
+Twitter imposes rate limiting on its public APIs.
+Twitter Heat makes a Twitter login with every query request.
+If you start a query too often, you will see the Twitter rate limiting warnings in the log.

-Of course, a Twitter login per query request is a flawed implementation.
+Of course, one Twitter login per query request is a flawed implementation.
 A login session can be shared by multiple query requests and hence multiple tweet stream.